 Therefore, the damage of aesthetics, such as incompatible hotel styles from different decades with distinct architectural aesthetics is lessened by current travelers’ preferences for authentic travel experiences, more and more preferring home-sharing accommodations and less modern accommodation housing.

-These preferences, in return, allow to preserve the traditional housing and buildings, and not to ruin the historical areas with new buildings.
-Due to traveler demands, local governments tend to limit attendance of nature sights in high season.
+These preferences, in return, allow preserving the traditional housing and buildings, and not to ruin the historical areas with new buildings.
+Due to traveler demands, local governments tend to limit attendance of natural sights in high season.